Does 5G use more data and how much data do I need?

 While we've established that 5G doesn't inherently consume more data than 4G, it is still leading to a considerable increase in data usage.

-As noted by Mobliciti, the general consensus seems to be that in 2022, average mobile data consumption could have been around 20GB per month.
-We don’t have 2022 data for all networks, but the average data use on Three was 25.1GB.
-That’s up 32% from its 19GB average in 2021.
-Now, Three’s users do tend to use more data than those on other networks, so an average of around 20GB per month across networks could be right.
+As noted by Mobliciti, the general consensus was that in 2022, average mobile data consumption could have reached around 20GB per month.
+In some cases, that turned out to be accurate, as the average data use on Three was 25.1GB.
+That’s up 32% from its 19GB average in 2021 (and incidentally it rose another 20% to 30GB in 2023).

 In terms of the nature of that growing mobile traffic and data consumption, mobile infrastructure giant Ericsson predicts that Three hours more video content will be consumed on mobile devices weekly when away from home, of which one hour will be on AR/VR glasses in a 5G future”.
 It also notes that Half of all users expect their mobile cellular data usage to increase significantly on 5G, and 1 in 5 could see an increase of 10 times, with usage of 200GB per month”.